 Manage API Firewall configuration

-After you have configured and deployed API Protection for your API, you can update the protection if your API changes, add or remove protection tokens, or change the operation mode of API Protection.
+After you have configured and deployed API Protection for your API, you can update the protection configuration if your API changes, add or remove protection tokens, or change how API Firewall behaves.

 View the API Firewall configuration status